 So on the bottom line, it’s not possible (until yet) to develop software hand in hand, creating software systems that appreciate risk-taking to get quickly into a new market or creating sustainable software systems where the valuable parts of the software are of a good internal quality as well.

 Can we get out of this situation?
 I deeply believe yes!
 We as developers can use data analysis to get rid of the wall of ignorance aka missing feedback loop.
 Taking other disciplines as an example like controlling – which delivers feedback and guidance in the area of risk-taking – or scientists – who make the invisible visible and the complex understandable – we as developers can use data analysis to make risks as well as consequences more visible to management and the other way around.

 How can we do that in software development as well?

-But there is a sub-discipline in empirical software engineering that some researcher invented not too long ago as a more pragmatic way of using data analysis in software development: Software Analytics
+For this, there is a sub-discipline in empirical software engineering that some researcher invented not too long ago.
+It is a more pragmatic, down to earth way of using data analysis in software development: Software Analytics

 I found this nice definition of Software Analytics from two of the main contributors to the topic: Tim Menzies and Thomas Zimmermann.
 They say:

 “Software Analytics is analytics on software data for managers and software engineers with the aim of empowering software development individuals and teams to gain and share insight from their data to make better decisions.”